Struct hyper::Url

 fn from_file_path<P>(path: P) -> Result<Url, ()> where P: AsRef<Path>

-Convert a file name as std::path::Path
+Convert a file name as std::path::Path into an URL in the file scheme.

-if the given path is not absolute or,
+This returns Err if the given path is not absolute or,

-on Windows, if the prefix is not a disk prefix (e.g. C:
+on Windows, if the prefix is not a disk prefix (e.g. C:).

 fn from_directory_path<P>(path: P) -> Result<Url, ()> where P: AsRef<Path>

-Convert a directory name as std::path::Path
+Convert a directory name as std::path::Path into an URL in the file scheme.

-if the given path is not absolute or,
+This returns Err if the given path is not absolute or,

-on Windows, if the prefix is not a disk prefix (e.g. C:
+on Windows, if the prefix is not a disk prefix (e.g. C:).

-, this ensure that URL’s the path has a trailing slash
+Compared to from_file_path, this ensure that URL’s the path has a trailing slash

 so that the entire path is considered when using this URL as a base URL.